Kenovy/Election-Analyis/README.md

 In this project we'll submit the election audit results to the election commission, where the main objective is:

-Get the voter turnout for each county
+-Get the voter turnout for each county
-Get the percentage of votes from each county out of the total count Get the county with the highest turnout
+-Get the percentage of votes from each county out of the total count -Get the county with the highest turnout

 ### Election-Audit Results: